BradyOlson3/MAGD150-FINAL/README.md

 # MADG150
 ## Readme File

-Enclosed in this repository are example codes for MAGD150 at the University of Wisconsin-Whitewater.
+Enclosed in this repository are example codes that i have made for MAGD150 at the University of Wisconsin-Whitewater.

 ## Example 1 (Lab 5)